How is MIPS Score Calculated?

 OPT-IN OPTION

-Opt-In is available to eligible clinicians/groups in 2024 who meet at least 1 of the 3 Low Volume Threshold (LVT) criteria.
+Opt-In is available to eligible clinicians/groups in 2025 who meet at least 1 of the 3 Low Volume Threshold (LVT) criteria.
 A few important points to note are:

-• Must be Opt-In eligible for the entire performance year (Opt-In status is shown on the Qpp.cms.gov eligibility web page).
+Must be Opt-In eligible for the entire performance year (Opt-In status is shown on the Qpp.cms.gov eligibility web page).

-• MIPS payment adjustment would apply if you Opt-In
+MIPS payment adjustment would apply if you opt-in

-• The performance will be published on Care Compare
+The performance will be published on Care Compare

 FLEXIBILITY FOR SMALL PRACTICES

-Practices with ≤ 15 eligible clinicians (ECs) can take advantage of additional flexibility available to Small Practices in 2024:
+Practices with 1-15 eligible clinicians (ECs) can take advantage of additional flexibility available to Small Practices in 2024:

 a.
 Small Practice Bonus (6 points to the Quality category ) - Small practices (1-15 ECs) will be awarded 6 points added to the aggregate Quality Numerator.
 After the bonus is applied, the Quality weighted score will NOT increase by 6 points.
 For instance, if the totals for the numerator and denominator for the Quality category is 40/60, the bonus points will be applied to the numerator before calculating the Quality Percent Score, making it (40+6)/60 = 46/60.
-To earn this bonus, practices need to submit data for at least one Quality measure.

 An individual is defined as a single National Provider Identifier (NPI) tied to a single Tax Identification Number (TIN).
 In comparison, a group is defined as a set of clinicians (two or more, identified by their NPIs) sharing a common TIN, irrespective of specialty or practice site.